mirasl/dots/README.md

 Important note!
 My setup includes automated theme switching via the desktop menu.
 This relies on having picom, alacritty, and rofi setup in the way I configured them and otherwise could mess things up.
 See the Automated Theme Switching section below for more info.

+3. Modify tag colors:

+`cp ~/dots/other/taglist.lua /usr/share/awesome/lib/awful/widget/taglist.lua`
+`cp ~/dots/other/tag.lua /usr/share/awesome/lib/awful/tag.lua`
+(Moving these scripts is required, it changes awesome's tag files so that tags can have different colors when highlighted)

-3. Add ~/bin to $PATH
+4. Add ~/bin to $PATH

 Source ~/bin to $PATH environment variable:
 `echo "export PATH='\$HOME/bin:\$PATH'" >> ~/.xinitrc`
 (side note, many of the bash scripts are just meant to be used by the awesomewm config files in the interest of refactored code, you don't need to worry about using them yourself all that much.)

-4. Install the fonts
+5. Install the fonts

 Here are the fonts I used:
 CHICKEN Pie